 Enjoy the result:

-With Eyeson's overlay and custom layout APIs (more examples can be found here), the possibilities are endless for building custom text boxes and UI elements.
+With Eyeson's overlay and custom layout APIs (more examples can be found here), the possibilities for building custom text boxes and UI elements are endless.
 Let us know if you have any other questions or topics you’d want to read the dive-in by creating a ticket on GitHub.